China's Next Top Model season 5

 China's Next Top Model Cycle 5 is the fifth cycle of the Chinese reality TV series, based on the international version and spin-off to the original, America's Next Top Model.
 It began to air on 21 May 2015 at 9:20 pm (UTC+8).
 This was the first season of the show to feature male contestants.
 The hosts were Chinese female supermodel Lynn Hung and Chinese male supermodel Zhang Liang.

-The cycle featured 16 contestants competing for several prizes, including a modelling contract with Paras Talent Management and an editorial in Vogue China & GQ China.
+The cycle featured 16 contestants competing for several prizes, including a modeling contract with Paras Talent Management and an editorial in Vogue China & GQ China.

 The international destination for the show was London, with the rest of the filming taking place in Shanghai.

 The winner of the competition was 22-year-old Li Si Jia from Harbin.